kcmagicpixel/kcmagicpixel.github.io/content/_index.md

   priority: 1
 ---

-The KCFGC Resources directory contains events, organizations, and community-made content created for and organized by fighting game players in the greater Kansas City area.
+Welcome to the home of the KCFGC!
+This is a directory of events, organizations, and community-made content created for and organized by fighting game players in the greater Kansas City area.